Temalogic/TLDynamicsAPI/README.md

 This class handles authentication against
 Microsofts [Dynamics 365](https://msdn.microsoft.com/en-us/library/mt593051.aspx?f=255&MSPPError=-2147217396) aka [AX7](https://msdn.microsoft.com/en-us/library/mt593051.aspx?f=255&MSPPError=-2147217396) by using the *grant_type "password"*.
 It also contains methods to make requests against an [Odata 4.0](http://www.odata.org/documentation/) api, which is what Dynamics 365 uses.
 The class should only be used as a starting point, **It DOES NOT fully implement the [Odata 4.0](http://www.odata.org/documentation/) standard**.

-### Authenication
+### Authentication

-**The class can only be used with correct authenication details.
-There are three ways that authenication can be supplied:**
+**The class can only be used with correct authentication details.
+There are three ways that authentication can be supplied:**

 * (Easiest) Create a file called **tl_dynamics_auth.json** in the same folder as the **TLDynamicsAPI.php** file.
 Then just use the class by ```new TLDynamicsAPI()```